monktastic/blog/pages/metaphysics/fear.md

 >
 > &nbsp;
 >
 > G – Thought is limited.
 What the mind can know is limited.
 What can be known is infinite.
 When something limited comes up against something infinite, it reveals itself as being infinitely small.
 Some people, for whatever reason, have an experience of this infinity, this nothingness out of which all manifestation springs.
 When that happens, their consciousness undergoes a revolution.
 This is what happened to Jesus, to the Buddha, and to a great many more people who we have never heard of.
 This is also what happens to what we call schizophrenics, although their consciousnesses are prevented from undergoing the same revolution due mainly to fear.
-They are afraid—and this is not a judgement of them—of letting go of their egos, of their thoughts, and of falling back into that infinite nothingness that they have become aware of.
+They are afraid -- and this is not a judgement of them -- of letting go of their egos, of their thoughts, and of falling back into that infinite nothingness that they have become aware of.
 Of course, it is impossible to try to figure out infinity, and to carry the ego into infinity.
 >
 > &nbsp;...
 >